 The remaining seven recommendations focus on reviewing and updating guidelines, policy and education to support an increased understanding and implementation of the Act.
-FACS is leading implementation of the recommendations and will update this page as it progresses.
+DCJ is leading implementation of the recommendations and will update this page as it progresses.

-That FACS makes arrangements with human service agencies to collate and publish their reports on compliance with the Act (as included in their annual reports).
+That DCJ makes arrangements with human service agencies to collate and publish their reports on compliance with the Act (as included in their annual reports).
 FACS will then provide an annual collated report to the Minister.

 - clarifying who is considered a carer under the Act.
 For example, confirming that carers of the following groups are covered by the definition- people with dementia and people affected by drug and alcohol issues